Definition of Discount on Bonds Payable

-Discount on bonds payable (or bond discount) occurs when bonds are issued for less than their face or maturity amount.
-This is caused by the bonds having a stated interest rate which is lower than the market interest rate for similar bonds.
+Discount on bonds payable (or bond discount) occurs when a corporation issues bonds and receives less than the bonds' face or maturity amount.
+The root cause of the bond discount is the bonds have a stated interest rate which is lower than the market interest rate for similar bonds.